Liza Goddard: Early life

 Goddard was born in Smethwick, Staffordshire, but spent most of her early years in Surrey.
-She is the daughter of David Goddard (1925–1992), who produced and directed numerous TV shows and programmes, and his wife Clare.
-They have another daughter, Maria.
+She is the oldest daughter of David Goddard (1925–1992), who produced and directed numerous TV shows and programmes, and his wife Clare.
+Goddard's younger sister is Maria.

 Her parents met in Germany.
 Clare trained in rep, and appeared in television adverts.
 They lived at Heath End, Surrey then at 10 Weybourne Rd in Weybourne, Surrey, and in Frensham, then 'Huffins' in Tilford.
 Maria and Liza performed in the Junior Tilford Players.

 She attended Farnham Girls' Grammar School, before her father moved the family to Sydney, when she was 15 in April 1965, upon his appointment as Head of Drama at the Australian Broadcasting Corporation.

 Career

-Goddard made early television appearances in Australia, including episode 100 of Homicide ("The Traveller", 1967), and the ABC drama play Romanoff & Juliet (1967), and a brief (non-speaking, uncredited) appearance in the feature film They're A Weird Mob (1966).
+Goddard made early television appearances in Australia, including in the ABC anthology TV series Wednesday Theatre playing Eurydice in "Point of Departure" and the title role in "Antigone" She appeared in another ABC anthology series Love and War, playing Juliet in "Romeo and Juliet", the first Australian TV presentation of Shakespeare's play.
+She was also in episode 100 of Homicide ("The Traveller", 1967) and had a brief (non-speaking, uncredited) appearance in the feature film They're A Weird Mob (1966).

 However, she is best remembered in Australia for her role as Clarissa "Clancy" Merrick in Skippy the Bush Kangaroo, in which she appeared in the first two series and 48 episodes between 1968-70.

 After returning to the UK in 1969 as an adult, she was cast as Victoria Edgecombe, the character created by Terence Brady and Charlotte Bingham in Take Three Girls (1969), later appearing in its sequel Take Three Women (1982).
 She also had a supporting role in the 1972 comedy film Ooh… You Are Awful, starring Dick Emery.
 Her career breakthrough was as April in The Brothers (1972–76), which also featured her first husband, Colin Baker.

 A comedy role alongside Donal Donnelly in Yes, Honestly (1976–77), by Terence Brady and Charlotte Bingham followed, as did a role with Christopher Biggins in a BBC1 sitcom Watch This Space (1980), by Ronald Chesney and Ronald Wolfe.
 Later the same year, she also appeared as Jocelyn in "National Pelmet", the Series 2 opener of the ITV drama Minder.
 This was followed by Pig in the Middle (1980–83) written by Terence Brady and Charlotte Bingham.

 Goddard was one of the 'explorers' who were 'evaporated' in a (now missing) episode of the BBC science fiction quiz programme The Adventure Game (1980), played a space pirate in the Doctor Who story Terminus (1983), and appeared in Roll Over Beethoven (1985), opposite Nigel Planer.
 She later had a recurring role as Philippa Vale in Bergerac (featuring in four series between 1984 and 1989).